The Complete Bitcoin & Crypto Guide: 2 Fresh Innovations

 Trade Bitcoin Through a Brokerage

 Like any stock, GBTC trades OTC.
+Some people call it a Bitcoin ETF, but it is actually a holding trust, the same as the gold trust GLD is.
 This is a very simple way to get exposure through your existing stock brokerage or IRA and doesn’t require you opening any new accounts.

 Unfortunately, there are a lot of lazy people willing to pay for this convenience.
 It has a high 2% annual fee and usually trades at more than a 10% premium.
 What this means is that if Bitcoin is trading for $9,000 you are paying $900 more for the same asset.
 It’s like having a 10% transaction fee tacked on.
 And the longer you hold it, the more it bleeds steep asset management fees every year.